 Sugar Cookie Sugar Scrub Cube Recipe and Tutorial

 Learn to make sugar cookie sugar scrub cubes in just 5 minutes with some basic pantry items.
-Get tips for storage, gifting, and watch the full video tutorial.
+Get tips for storage, gifting, and has a full video tutorial.

 RELATED READING: Sugar Scrub Recipes on Ruffles and Rain Boots